MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/debug-JavaScript-code.md

 1. Use the Windows app and open a model-driven app.
 1. Open the Microsoft Edge browser and navigate to `edge://inspect`.

-   a.
-Use the **Connect to a remote Windows device** section and connect to `http://localhost:50080`.
+1. Use the **Connect to a remote Windows device** section and connect to `http://localhost:50080`.
 It takes a few seconds to connect, but you should see the organization URL.

    :::image type="content" source="media/devtools-configuration-for-windows.png" alt-text="Inspect in the DevTools screen":::

-   a.
-Click **inspect** and the DevTools will open.
+1. Click **inspect** and the DevTools will open.

 ### See also